 - Tulancingo is also known as Municipio Tulancingo de Bravo, Nicholas Bravo was an important leader and business man during the Independence period.

 - The larger Tulancingo metropolitan area in 2005 had a population of 205,000, approximately the population of the Tri-Valley cities of Pleasanton, Livermore, and Dublin combined.

-- Cinco de Mayo, celebrated more by Mexican people in the US and somewhat by the people of the Mexican State of Puebla (El Día de la Batalla de Puebla), it was fought on the 5th (cinco) of May (de Mayo) in 1862.
-The French, ostensibly to settle debt, but in actuality intending to rebuild an empire, attempted to occupy Mexico with a force of 8,000 soldiers, the best of Europe's armies - undefeated in 50 years.
-Their second goal was to open up a second front and both help the Confederacy during the American Civil War, and fragment the United States into smaller countries on the North American continent.
+- Cinco de Mayo, celebrated more by Mexican people in the US and somewhat by the people of the Mexican State of Puebla (El Día de la Batalla de Puebla), was fought on the 5th (cinco) of May (de Mayo) in 1862.
+The French, ostensibly to settle debt, but in actuality intending to rebuild an overseas empire, attempted to occupy Mexico with a force of 8,000 soldiers, the best of Europe's armies - undefeated in 50 years.
+Their second goal was to open up a second front, and both help the Confederacy during the American Civil War, and fragment the United States into smaller countries on the North American continent.
 The over-confident French underestimated the valor and determination of the poorly trained and out numbered Mexican army of 4,500 soldiers in Puebla.
 The defenders repulsed three full scale attacks and seriously delayed the French attempt to colonize Mexico and help the Confederacy.
 A year later, Maximillian returned with 30,000 soldiers and occupied Mexico for nearly three years, but it was too late to impact the American Civil War.
 The first 'Cinco de Mayo' celebrations in 1863, were by Mexicanos who had become Californios and then Americans during the 49er Gold Rush era in California.